eniskadiroglu-33/Pusula_Enis_Kadiro-lu/documentation.md

 Date: 06.09.2025

-###Patient Exploratory Data Analysis Report
+### Patient Exploratory Data Analysis Report
-1. Executive Summary
+# 1. Executive Summary

 This report outlines the preprocessing steps applied to the projectpus.xlsx dataset.
 The primary objective of preprocessing is to enhance data quality by removing duplicate records, addressing missing values, and transforming raw features into a structured format.
 These steps are essential to ensure that the dataset is consistent, reliable, and suitable for exploratory analysis as well as future machine learning applications.

-2. Data Cleaning and Preparation
+# 2. Data Cleaning and Preparation

 Removal of Duplicate Records